questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 <!--truncate-->

-A couple of weeks ago, I was preparing data for the demo we are hosting of QuestDB which you can try [here](http://try.questdb.io:9000/).
+A couple of weeks ago, I was preparing data for the [demo we released of QuestDB](http://try.questdb.io:9000/).
 It has been over a year since I left derivatives trading, so I was far from imagining the work on the NYC taxi dataset would lead me to write a post about options pricing.
 Much to my surprise, the economics of a taxi meter are very similar to the economics of options, and the forces that drive them affect cab drivers in similar ways.